Design & Digital Communications Assistant

 Applications

-• a cover letter providing concrete examples of work you have done (either professionally or in your studies) that shows how your skills and experience meet specific selection criteria.
+Please submit a CV, cover letter addressing the selection criteria, and samples of relevant design work to caroline@migrantjustice.org, with “Application for Design and Digital Communications Assistant” in the subject line.
+Where possible, the cover letter should provide concrete examples of work you have done professionally or in your studies that shows how your skills and experience meet specific selection criteria.